adironene/CSE15l/lab1.md

 }
 ```

-The follow image builds the writes, builds, and executes the `WhereAmI.java` file.
+The following image builds the writes, builds, and executes the `WhereAmI.java` file.
 As we can see, the information is fetched from the client.

 ![image](images/whereami_setup.png)